How to save Spotlight images on Windows 11

 Convert Spotlight images into .jpg

-Once you complete the steps, you can use the images to set them as more permanent backgrounds for the desktop through the “Background” settings page or in the Lock screen using the “Lock screen” settings page.
+Once you complete the steps, you can use the images to set them as permanent backgrounds for the desktop through the “Background” settings page, or for the Lock screen through the “Lock screen” settings page.

 About the author